Does Low Volatility Outperform in India? 18-Year NSE Backtest (2006-2025)

 Key Takeaways: What This Means for Investors

-1. Low volatility delivered substantial outperformance: +5.24% annual alpha over 18.5 years after all costs and taxes.
+- Low volatility delivered positive outperformance: +1.96% annual alpha over 18.5 years after all costs and taxes.

-4. The effect persists across market regimes: Outperformance in 15 of 18 calendar years (83% win rate).
+- The effect persists across market regimes: Outperformance in most calendar years with consistent risk reduction.

-5. Annual rebalancing balances factor exposure and tax efficiency: More frequent rebalancing improves gross returns but increases tax drag.
+- Annual rebalancing balances factor exposure and tax efficiency: For Indian markets, annual rebalancing is optimal.
+More frequent rebalancing improves gross returns but increases tax drag.

 ⚠️ Important Caveats